 Activation data of the end-user private key are protected created on request inside an HSM (Hardware Security Module).
-They are delivered to the mobile phone of the end-user by SMS.
+They are delivered to the mobile phone of the end-user by SMS or push notification in case of identification via online ID.